UWPCE-PythonCert/PythonCertDevel/_sources/modules/Debugging.rst.txt

         contents = json_response['parse']['text']['*']
     TypeError: 'method' object is not subscriptable

-But things can quickly get complicated, as we all ran into last quarter with web frameworks.
+But things can quickly get complicated.
+You may have already run into stacktraces that go on for a 50 lines or more.

 .. nextslide::